What is Retail Banking: Explained With Definition and Example

-- Credit Cards: Credit cards are similar to debit cards but they allow you to make purchases now and pay later.
-They symbolise a loan that you must repay.
+- Credit Cards: Credit cards are similar to debit cards, but they allow you to make purchases now and pay later.
+They symbolize a loan that you must repay.
 If you don’t pay the full amount stated on your bill during the grace period, you’ll be charged financing charges depending on the card’s annual percentage rate (APR).

-- Safe deposit boxes: These are storage facilities within the bank’s walls that keep small valuables and essential documents safe from being stolen or damaged at home.
+- Safe deposit boxes: Safe deposit boxes are storage facilities within the bank’s walls that keep small valuables and essential documents safe from being stolen or damaged at home.

 - Auto loans: These loans assist customers in purchasing or refinancing a vehicle.

 - Personal loans with no collateral: It can be utilized for any purpose.
 You are not required to put up any collateral.
 Borrowers who use revolving lines of credit (such as credit cards) can spend and repay without applying for a new loan whenever they need money.

 Related: Learn About How You Can Become Retail Banker in India.